PetroIvaniuk/llms-tools/README.md

 - [AI Speech Classifier](https://beta.elevenlabs.io/blog/ai-speech-classifier/), [Demo](https://beta.elevenlabs.io/ai-speech-classifier) - detect whether an audio clip was created using ElevenLab

 ### Other
+- [dia](https://github.com/nari-labs/dia) - a 1.6B parameter text to speech model capable of generating ultra-realistic dialogue in one pass, by Nari Labs
 - [Amazon Nova Sonic](https://aws.amazon.com/ai/generative-ai/nova/speech/) - a state-of-the-art speech-to-speech model that delivers real-time, human-like voice conversations with industry-leading price performance and low latency
 - [MoshiVis](https://kyutai.org/moshivis) - an open-source Vision Speech Model (VSM) with the same low-latency and natural conversation skills as Moshi, with the additional ability to discuss visual inputs
 - [Conversational Speech Model (CSM)](https://www.sesame.com/research/crossing_the_uncanny_valley_of_voice) - an end-to-end multimodal learning system designed to generate more natural and contextually appropriate AI speech, by Sesame